tidyverse/tidyverse.org/content/packages.md

     <img class="package-image" src="/images/hex-stringr.png"></img>
     <div class="package-info">
       <h3><a href="http://stringr.tidyverse.org/">stringr</a></h3>
-      <p>stringr provide a cohesive set of functions designed to make working with strings as easy as possible.
+      <p>stringr provides a cohesive set of functions designed to make working with strings as easy as possible.
 It is built on top of stringi, which uses the ICU C library to provide fast, correct implementations of common string manipulations.
       <a href="http://stringr.tidyverse.org/">Learn more ...</a></p>
     </div>
   </div>